Christmas in Brazil is one of our most important festive days.

 Christmas food in Brazil

-As a family-oriented holiday, Christmas in Brazil is basically the gathering of all family members under one roof to have fun and eat a lot together.
+Unlike New Year’s Eve, Christmas in Brazil is a family-oriented holiday where we gather with all family members under one roof to have fun and eat a lot together.

 While each region has its own traditions, most people usually serve a Brazilian Christmas dinner centered on a chester, which is a much larger chicken where about 70% of its weight is on its thighs and chest, hence the name chester.